hellerve/ptolemy/done.md

 aesthetical opinions that McCarthy argued for in this paper, but I see the world through a different, maybe less pure lens.

+* [Using a Proof Assistant to Teach Programming Language Foundations o rLambda, the Ultimate TA](https://www.cis.upenn.edu/~bcpierce/papers/plcurriculum.pdf) by **Benjamin C. Pierce** (2008)

+This paper renewed my interest to go back to university.
+I just wish I had had teachers like that, or that I will have them again in the future.
+The class sounds extremely interesting, and I would have loved to attend it.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)